AxisCommunications/acap-documentation/docs/get-started/hello-world.md

 #### Create a Hello World application
 This example demonstrates how to create a simple Python application using the ACAP Computer Vision SDK and run it on an edge device.

 Going from zero to a Python application running on an AXIS device is quite easy.
 First, the application script is written, as in the hello-world script.
 Next, the Dockerfile, which specifies the build of the the application image, is constructed.
 This needs to pull in packages from the ACAP Computer Vision SDK, as is done using the `COPY` commands.
 Finally, the application needs to be built and uploaded, as is specified below.
+It is recommended that the docker-acap on the camera has TLS authentication activated, especially if the camera is connected to an isecure or public network.

 ##### Requirements
 To ensure compatibility with this example, the following requirements shall be met: